 Opting for a software engineering career change that involves mobile app development seems smart.
 Mobile technologies, web apps and handheld devices are booming.
 I applaud you for selecting an industry you know—education—as the place to dive in and get started.
 Online learning is pushing schools into mobile storage and delivery at a dizzying pace.

 Western Governors University

-has a BS in Information Technology - Software
+has a Bachelor of Science in Information Technology / Software

 degree that can be completed quickly if you have some background or some skills in the area.
-Given that you arleady have a bachelors degree, you may be interested in an MBA in Technology Management
+Given that you already have a bachelors degree, you may be interested in an Master of Business Administration in IT Management

 though this isn't a degree that teaches coding.

 What is a Computer Software Engineer?